 Puma to end sponsorship of Israel’s national football team in 2024

-The move, planned since last year, is unrelated to boycott calls against Israel amid the Gaza war, the company says.
+The company says the move, planned since last year, is unrelated to boycott calls against it amid Israel’s war on Gaza.

 Sports brand Puma will stop sponsoring Israel’s national football team in 2024, according to a company spokesperson.